-Here are Three Design Principles when applying Design Thinking to creating next generation Value Propositions:
+Here are my Three Design Principles when applying Design Thinking to creating next generation Value Propositions:

 - Meaningful Journey